dspasojevic/printos-serverless-service/README.md

 OR (if you already created the tables) sls dynamodb start
 ```
+Follow instructions in https://github.com/serverless/serverless to deploy to your cloud service provider, e.g. AWS, GCE.

-After it is running locally, APIs:
+## After it is running locally, APIs:
+### Lookup Active print jobs for a destination.
 ```
-// Lookup Active print jobs for a destination.
 POST http://localhost:3000/lookup
 // Request JSON Body
 {